‘There was no time for fear’, says officer who confronted Hainault attacker

 “What we saw in Hainault was extraordinary circumstances in the way it turned out but it’s not unusual to have someone running round with a knife at 7am.
 It’s not unusual at all.”

-On the work of his team, Mr Campbell said: “They regularly turn out from parade and go on blue lights having been asleep two hours ago and switch into that mode.”
+On the work of his team, Insp Campbell said: “They regularly turn out from parade and go on blue lights having been asleep two hours ago and switch into that mode.”

 Asked whether their bravery made them heroes, he said: “I think to describe yourself as a hero would be slightly distasteful.
 I think they know what I think of them in terms of whether they are a hero or not.”